dietersar/CheckNessusAuthScan/README.md

 This powershell script performs all pre-checks on a local system to allow Nessus to perform authenticated scanning.

+!!
+Try this on test systems first !!

 The scanning requirements are taken from https://docs.tenable.com/nessus/Content/EnableWindowsLoginsForLocalAndRemoteAudits.htm

 Starting it with the provided batch file will run it as an administrative user.
 Running only the powershell script will run it as currently logged on user.

+During the script you can:
++ select which user to use for the authenticated scans
+	- currently logged on user
+	- another administrator account
+	- the real administrator account - if it was disabled, the account will be enabled and a password will be set
++ Make the necessary changes to allow authenticated scanning
++ Reverted to the previous state after you indicate the scan is finished (will always be done when changes have been made)
+	- a random 20 char password will be set for the real administrator account if the password had been changed previously

 Example of the output: